Deep Learning Based 3D Segmentation: A Survey: 3D Semantic Segmentation

-These methods apply a Multi Layer Perceptron directly on the points to learn features.
-Based on their framework, these methods can be further divided into two categories: \emph{PN framework based}~and \emph{PN++ framework based}, as illustrated in Fig.\ref{fig7} (a) and (b).

-\textbf{PN framework based methods:}~The PointNet \cite{qi2017pointnet} (PN) is a pioneering work that directly processes point clouds.
-It uses shared MLP to exploit points-wise features and adopts a symmetric function such as max-pooling to collect these features into a global feature representation.
-Because the max-pooling layer only captures the maximum activation across global points, PN cannot learn to exploit local features.
+\textbf{MLP segmentation techniques:} techniques apply a MLP directly to the points to learn features.
+The PointNet~\cite{qi2017pointnet} is a pioneering work that directly processes point clouds.
+It uses shared MLP to exploit pointwise features and adopts a symmetric function such as max-pooling to collect these features into a global feature representation.
+Because the max-pooling layer only captures the maximum activation across global points, PointNet cannot learn to exploit local features.
+Building on PointNet, PointNet++~\cite{qi2017pointnet++} defines a hierarchical learning architecture.
+It hierarchically samples points using farthest point sampling (FPS) and groups local regions using k nearest neighbor search and ball search.
+Progressively, a simplified PointNet exploits features in local regions at multiple scales or resolutions.
+Similarly, Engelmann~et~al.~\cite{engelmann2018know} define local regions by KNN and K-means clustering and use a simplified PointNet to extract local features.

-Based on the framework of PN, some networks take on to define local regions to enhance local feature learning and utilize Recurrent Neural Networks (RNN) to increase the context feature exploitation.
-For example, Engelmann et al.\cite{engelmann2018know} define local regions by KNN clustering and K-means clustering and use a simplified PN to extract local features.
-ESC \cite{engelmann2017exploring} divides global region points into multi-scale/grid blocks.
-The concatenated (local) block features are appended to the point-wise features and passed through Recurrent Consolidation Units (RCUs) to further learn global context features.
-Similarly, HRNN \cite{ye20183d} uses Pointwise Pyramid Pooling (3P) to extract local features on the multi-size local regions.
-Point-wise features and local features are concatenated and a two-direction hierarchical RNN explores context features on these concatenated features.
-However, the local features learned are not sufficient because the deeper layer features do not cover a larger spatial extent.
+To learn the short- and long-range dependencies, some works introduce RNNs to MLP-based methods.
+For example, ESC~\cite{engelmann2017exploring} divides global points into multi-scale/grid blocks.
+The concatenated (local) block features are appended to the pointwise features and passed through Recurrent Consolidation Units (RCUs) to further learn global context features.
+Similarly, HRNN~\cite{ye20183d} uses pointwise pyramid pooling (3P) to extract local features from multi-size local regions.
+Pointwise features and local features are concatenated, and a two-direction hierarchical RNN explores context features on these concatenated features.
+However, the local features learned are insufficient because the deeper layer features do not cover a larger spatial extent.